-Now this is a very important part of the player verification on in otherwise known as KYC process.
+Now, this is a very important part of the player verification in otherwise known as the KYC process.
 This stands for Know Your Customer.
 The reason the casinos do this is to make sure that the player who has created the account and made the deposits and withdrawn the possible winnings, is actually the person who they state they are.

 What is needed for a KYC?

 This is a good question and very easy to answer.